 This group of Psalms culminates in one of my all-time favorites: Psalm 84.
 Like many of the Psalms, the pictures of reliance that are painted here occur as we cling to God in the ups and downs of life.
-The sons of Korah saw God as their shield and shelter – a place for themselves, as well as all who acknowledge that the world is a hard, dangerous place.
-Numbers 16 will refresh/get you started on who these writers we
+The sons of Korah saw God as their shield and shelter – a covering for themselves as well as others who acknowledge that the world is a hard, dangerous place.
+Numbers 16 will refresh/get you started on who these writers were.

 Remember to put yourself into the context as you read.
 Israel was in the care of her Father.
 She was the apple of His eye.
 He had moved heaven and earth to bring her the truth – to set her free.

 I had to choose two favorites from this Psalm.
 Had to.